boisterousbandit/MU_NE/README.txt

 Working on:
+- Add Pick and Throw Animation To Unity
+- Pick and Throw Animation Self-plays (Trigger)
-- A Throw Animation Sequence for Muné
+- Pick and Throw Animation Tied to Action Button (E)